Election Night. Dollar Tree. Leaf blowers. Sweet 16.

 One city has approved its downtown plan, while two others continue to work through theirs.

-After years of discussion and work, the Moraga Town Council in January approved the sweeping Moraga Center Specific Plan, which calls for clustering housing and retail around
+After years of discussion and work, the Moraga Town Council in January approved the sweeping Moraga Center Specific Plan, which calls for clustering housing and retail around a new "main street" created by extending School Street to Moraga Road.

 The town's next focus will be working with the area's property owners to make the plan a reality.
 Officials have also expressed an interest in beginning work on a specific plan for the Rheem Center.